-The head of the Government's KiwiBuild programme to leave unit on eve of policy reset
+Key official responsible for KiwiBuild programme to leave on eve of policy reset

 But she wouldn't say if the name "KiwiBuild" will survive the policy's reset.

-Woods was given the portfolio after it was stripped from Phil Twyford in Ardern' July reshuffle.
+Woods was given the portfolio after it was stripped from Phil Twyford in Ardern's July reshuffle.

 Twyford does, however, remain on the ministerial housing team overseeing urban development.